elcicd/el-CICD-docs/tutorial.md

 ## Onboarding a Project Into the Engineering Cluster

-This demo makes the assumption that the Project Information Repository already has projects defined in it, and defining projects in Project Definition Files are not part of this demo.
-In a real installation, it is preferable to create a project database and utility for users to create Project Definition Files; otherwise, they will have to be created manually.
-This is far from tedious for a single project with relatively few microservices, but can become tedious with a larger number of projects and microservices among each.
-It is also best practice to restrict access to the Project Information Iepository if it is shared among a number of different groups.
+This demo makes the assumption that the Project Information Repository already has projects defined in it, and how to define projects in Project Definition Files are not part of this demo.
+In a real installation, it is preferable to create a project database from which to draw project information and convert into Project Definition Files; otherwise, they will have to be created manually.
+This is relatively easy to do for a single project with only few microservices, but can become tedious with a larger number of projects and microservices among each.
+It is also best practice to restrict write access to the Project Information Repository.

 The rest of the tutorial will take you through a typical set of steps that will eventually create two Release Candidates.
 In the real world, the second release would be developed, built, and tested separately, but here we are just demonstrating general system functionality, so as with most demos, it is a bit contrived.

 ### Access the Non-prod Onboarding Automation Server

 Open your terminal and login to CRC as admin.
-If you followed previous instructions, the following command will also copy the pull secret to your clipboard.
+If you followed previous instructions, the following command will also copy the CRC pull secret to your clipboard.

 ```
     crc-admin-login